Mehcanic/project-3-backend/README.md

 ## Challenges

 - This was my first project backend project using MongoDB, Mongoose and ExpressJS.
+There was a lot of new information to get comfortable with to understand how the create controllers for the application.
-- Making the addToBasket() controller for the user was big headache.
+- Making the removeFromBasket() controller for the user was a big headache.
+I spend a lot of time on it and I am still not happy with the result.
+I would like to improve it in the future.

 ## Wins

-- I managed to create a simple application using React.
-- I managed to create a router for the application.
-- I managed to fetch data from the API and display it on the page.
-- I managed to style the application using CSS and now I feel comfortable with styling React application.
+Writing simple but functioning CRUD application was a big win for me.
+I am happy that I managed to create, and more important understand the way the application works.
+The user controllers for the basket aren't perfect but they are working.
+I am happy that I managed to create the removeFromBasket() controller.
+It was a big win for me.

 ## Future improvements